-Deb: You make great use of your accessories from hats to bags to jewelry.
-What is your most frequently worn accessory of the moment and how to do you incorporate it into a variety of different types of outfits?
+Deb: You make great use of your accessories, from hats to bags to jewelry.
+What is your most frequently worn accessory of the moment, and how do you incorporate it into a variety of different types of outfits?

 Adrienne: I do love my accessories!
 Lately, I have been wearing long necklaces with sweaters.
 They make an unremarkable outfit look much more modern and stylish.
-It just so happens that Long Necklaces are the theme for next month’s How I Wear My.
-Jill and I hope that, Deborah, you will join us again.
+It just so happens that Long Necklaces are the theme for next month’s How I Wear Mine.
+Jill and I hope that Deborah, you will join us again.
 I love featuring you.

 Deb: You have gorgeous long locks.
 Many women over 40 feel compelled to cut their long hair due to many factors such as thinning, lifestyle, etc. What advice can you offer women who are on the fence about having long hair after 40?

 Adrienne: I have always had very thick hair that grows quickly.
 Although my hair is not as thick or as strong as when I was young, it’s still thick enough to wear it long.

 Long hair is a personal choice, and it’s definitely not for every woman over 40.
 You have to take good care of long locks.
 I try to wash my hair every three days – dry shampoo is my hair’s best friend – and if I can, I let my hair dry naturally.
 I no longer color my roots and only get highlights every three or four months.
 I try to leave my hair alone and let it do its thing.
 And I only get my hair cut three times a year.